 The course has been built to a high standard by a team of dedicated volunteers under the direction of Course Superintendent Mick McCombe, using the latest agronomic technology and knowhow to construct the tifdwarf greens.

-Two shipping containers have been cleverly combined to provide a rustic, temporary HQ which enhances the overall visitor experience.
-Work still continues on improving the first 9 holes and plans are well advanced to develop the second 9 in stages, before the establishment of a permanent clubhouse and pro-shop.
+Two shipping containers have been cleverly combined with a generous, shady deck to provide a rustic, temporary HQ which enhances the overall visitor experience.
+Work still continues on enhancing the first 12 holes and construction is well advanced to develop the remaining 6 holes before the establishment of a permanent clubhouse and pro-shop.

 The course is located just a few minutes from Maleny town centre.
-Visitors are welcome and the Golf Shop has clubs, pull buggies and electric carts for hire as well as snacks and light refreshments for sale.
+Visitors are welcome and the Golf Shop has clubs, pull buggies and electric carts for hire.
+For after your round, the licensed club has snacks and refreshments for sale.

 2016 Queensland Golf Industry